 - Share this article on Tumblr

-All hail the series that can hold down the No. 1 slot the longest.
-As you'll see below, there are two numbers associated with each entry.
-The number on the left is the current ranking; the number on the right was its last ranking.
-They will of course match on the inaugural list.
+All hail the series that can hold the No. 1 ranking the longest.
+Below, you'll see two numbers.
+The number on the left is its current ranking, the one on the right is its previous ranking.

 Sign up for THR news straight to your inbox every day